 There has previously been only a limited secondary market, and no public market, for the outstanding original notes.
-While we expect the exchange notes to trade as part of the same class of notes as our currently outstanding registered 9 7/8% Senior Subordinated Notes due 2012, these outstanding notes have a limited trading market and are not widely distributed.
+The exchange notes are an exchange issue of securities, have no established trading market, and may not be widely distributed.
 We do not intend to list the exchange notes on any national securities exchange or the Nasdaq stock market or to seek the admission thereof to trading on any automated quotation system.
 An active public or other market may not develop for the exchange notes and the trading market for the exchange notes may be illiquid.
 If a trading market does not develop or is not maintained, holders of the exchange notes may experience difficulty in reselling the exchange notes or may be unable to sell them at all.
 If a market for the exchange notes develops, any such market may be discontinued at any time.
-If a public trading market $% \left( 1\right) =\left( 1\right) \left( 1\right)$ develops for the exchange notes, future trading prices of the exchange notes will depend on many factors, including, among other things, prevailing interest rates, our results of operations and the market for similar securities, and the price at which the holders of exchange notes will be able to sell such exchange notes is uncertain and the exchange notes could trade at a premium or discount to their purchase price or face value.
+If a public trading market develops for the exchange notes, future trading prices of the exchange notes will depend on many factors, including, among other things, prevailing interest rates, our results of operations and the market for similar securities, and the price at which the holders of exchange notes will be able to sell such exchange notes is uncertain and the exchange notes could trade at a premium or discount to their purchase price or face value.
 Depending on prevailing interest rates, the market for similar securities and other factors, including our financial condition, the exchange notes may trade at a discount from their principal amount.